lter/ltertools/README.md

 - To implement major / structural changes: fork the repository, add your content to the `dev` folder, and open a pull request when you are finished

+## Synonymous Function Procedure

+If you would like to contribute a function that is similar to a function that already exists in `ltertools` please do not hesitate!
+In the event that this happens, the following steps will be followed:

+1. The functions will be combined to preserve the earlier function’s elements while expanding to include the maximum number of novel features (i.e., arguments / options)

+    - The older function’s name will be retained to avoid unnecessary deprecation flags

+2. Both function authors will be credited in the combined function’s description and in this README (see above)